amir-jafari/NLP/Readme.md

 * Text mining & NLP

-The following folders has all the codes needed for the course.
+The following folders has all the codes needed for the course .

 * Natural Language Tool Kit (NLTK)